AmishAlvi/quarkus-quickstarts/hibernate-orm-panache-quickstart/README.md

 that's a whole lot of stuff: from the bytecode enhancements that Panache applies to your entities, to the lower level essential components such as the PostgreSQL JDBC driver, the Undertow webserver.

+### Run Natively as a Docker image

+This Dockerfile is used in order to build a container that runs the Quarkus application in native (no JVM) mode

+ Before building the docker image run:

+ > mvn package -Pnative -Dquarkus.native.container-build=true

+ Then, build the image with:

+> docker build -f src/main/docker/Dockerfile.native -t quarkus/hibernate-orm-panache-resteasy .

+Then run the container using:

+> docker run --net=host -i --rm -p 8080:8080 quarkus/hibernate-orm-panache-resteasy

 ## See the demo in your browser

 Navigate to: